 Flooding issues

-No updates with regard to Strone Brae and culvert/land ownership, there was a short discussion ensued on how to escalate the situation but there was no conclusion.
+No updates regarding Strone Brae and culvert/land ownership, there was a short discussion on how to escalate the situation but there was no conclusion.
 Options require to be researched.
+Action – Mark Borland agreed to resume contact with ABC and FL&S to understand the present situation.

 It was highlighted that there are flooding issues right through Kilmun to Strone that was mainly discharge from the hills above and exacerbated due to the trees being harvested.
+It was also noted that, Forestry Land & Scotland had responded to previous emails with a list of mitigations they had put in place.
+It will need to be seen how effective these measures will be before further discussion and escalation can take place.

 Defibrillator(s) / Training